Patienceineza/aims-project/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Try It Online
-If you don't want to install the app locally, you can access the hosted version here:
+If you don't want to install the app locally, you can access the hosted vercel version here:
 🔗 **[Live Demo](https://aims-project-virid.vercel.app/)**

 ## Deployment & CI/CD